captainqwerty/Write-Log/README.md

 Remove-Module Write-Log
 ```
-Below is an example of having seperate logs for Info, Error and Warning enteries.
+Below is an example of having seperate logs for Info, Error and Warning entries.
 ```ps1
 $module = "$PSScriptRoot\Module\Write-Log"
 if(!(test-path $module)){